 - In addition, the intern will have to be responsible for the use and maintenance of tools, equipment and facilities of the project and other activities necessary for the normal performance of the project, considering the comments, recommendations and schedules of the volunteer coordinators in the project.

-- Project Duration: From 1 week up to 8 weeks
+- Project Duration: Only 12 weeks

 - Project Dates: Year Round.
 Arrival/Departures weekends